 Our novel compression algorithm consists of several steps.
 First, the calibrated images captured at an array of viewpoints are partitioned into correlated layers using a level-set algorithm, as explained in Section 2.2.
-To ensure the spatial consistency of the extracted layers, the occluded pixels are extrapolated along the Epipolar Plane Image (EPI) lines in a pre-processing step.
+To ensure the spatial consistency of the extracted layers, the occluded pixels are extrapolated along the EPI lines in a pre-processing step.
 Then, each layer is separately de-correlated across the viewpoint dimension using a 1D disparity-compensated DWT.
 The low-pass transform coefficients that originate from different layers are grouped together in a merging step to exploit the spatial correlation more efficiently.
-Finally, the data is further de-correlated across the spatial dimensions using the 2D shape-adaptive (SA) DWT.
-The resulting transform coefficients are entropy coded using a modified implementation of EBCOT [9], where the bit allocation is obtained by a greedy optimization process.
-Each of these algorithm steps is described next in more detail.
+Finally, the data is further decorrelated across the spatial dimensions using the 2D shape-adaptive (SA) DWT.
+The resulting transform coefficients are entropy coded using a modified implementation of EBCOT [9], where the bit allocation is implemented using the Lagrange multiplier method [8].